AhmedSalih3d/SPHExample/README.md

 ## Version History

-* Version 0.2 | A highly optimized version for CPU, with extremely few allocations after the initial array allocation.
+* (main) Version 0.3 | A highly optimized version for CPU, with extremely few allocations after the initial array allocation.
 Only the neighbour search and saving of data allocates memory now.
 Recommend to use this.
-* Version 0.1 | A revised version of main, with slight improvements
+* Version 0.2        | A cleaned up version of the original release version data allocates memory now.
+Recommend to use this.
-* main        | A cleaned up version of the original release version
+* Version 0.1        | Initial release version

 ## License